slerman12/Help-me/2-Opposing-views.md

 ### Niaz Abdolrahim

 I was transferred to the Mechanical Engineering department.
+It was there, while working under Chenliang (who symbollically led the deep learning side of the work, with me leading the deep learning side of the work) and Niaz (who was a great PI) that Chenliang informed me I didn't have enough papers, while in the middle of paper-review for a paper with really positive reviews, and he would be deserting as my advisor.

 > in progress